LiranKaren/LiranKaren/README.md

 <h1>👋 Hello, I'm Liran Karen<h1>

 <h2>🎓 Junior IT Enthusiast | 💼 Seeking Entry-Level Opportunities<h2>
-Passionate about building secure, scalable systems and eager to contribute to impactful projects.
+<b>Passionate about building secure, scalable systems and eager to contribute to impactful projects.<b>

 ---

 <h1>🚀 About Me<h1>

-I'm a dedicated junior with a strong interest in system administration and network infrastructure.
+<b>I'm a dedicated junior with a strong interest in system administration and network infrastructure.
 My hands-on experience includes configuring networks, managing Windows Active Directory environments, and developing solutions in Linux.
-I'm committed to continuous learning and excited to apply my skills in a professional setting.
+I'm committed to continuous learning and excited to apply my skills in a professional setting.<b>

 ---